Anuhyapeddi/Golang/README.md

 ## Goroutines

-* goroutines are used to lunch multiple functions and run concurrently
+* goroutines are used to handle multiple functions and run concurrently

 ## Channels
 * channels enable goroutines which to pass around information